aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ### Expressions and the stack

-Our first tiny subset has nothing but assignment and expression statements, where expressions include only names, simple constants, and function calls.
-A constant expression turns into just a `LOAD_CONST`:
+Our first tiny mini-Python has nothing but assignment and expression statements, where expressions include only names, simple constants, and function calls.
+A constant expression turns into a `LOAD_CONST` instruction:

         def visit_NameConstant(self, t): return self.load_const(t.value)
         def visit_Num(self, t):          return self.load_const(t.n)
         def visit_Str(self, t):          return self.load_const(t.s)
         visit_Bytes = visit_Str

-A name also produces a single instruction, but it depends on context: a name can appear on the left-hand side of an assignment, not just in an expression.
-Python ASTs use the same node-type for both, with a `ctx` field to distinguish them:
+A name also becomes a single instruction, but which one depends on
+context: a name can appear as the target of an assignment, not just in an expression.
+Python ASTs use the same node-type for both roles, with a `ctx` field to distinguish them:

         def visit_Name(self, t):
             if   isinstance(t.ctx, ast.Load):  return self.load(t.id)